 • Conducts moisture through the venous sinus of the sclera.

-What does a healthy sclera look like?
+What does healthy sclera look like?

 Diseases